Proctoring Services

 Syllabus & Course Information

-If you will require online students to take a remotely proctored exam using Respondus LockDown Browser + Respondus Monitor, you should identify the service, cost, and any hardware requirements including the type of computer, camera, or microphone, and support services available within the course syllabus at the beginning of the semester.
-Additionally, be prepared to supply your exam with specifications about any allowed testing aids, time limits, or use of Respondus LockDown Browser + Monitor in advance.
+Supported online proctoring tools are reserved for online course delivery.
+If you require online students to take a remotely proctored exam, you should identify the service, cost, and any hardware requirements including the type of computer, camera, or microphone, and support services available within the course syllabus at the beginning of the semester.

 Student Privacy and Accessibility in Remotely Proctored Exams

 Faculty may review the linked resources below related to student privacy concerns and FERPA compliance during remotely proctored exams.
-Instructors are advised to also share information about Respondus privacy policies, linked below, with students in advance of remotely proctored exams.
+Instructors are advised to also share information about privacy policies, linked below, with students in advance of remotely proctored exams.

-Respondus Privacy Center
+Respondus Privacy Policy

-In-Person Proctoring: The Testing Center
+In-Person Proctoring is available at The Nashville State Testing Center

 The Testing Center provides a secure proctored environment for testing at Nashville State Community College to protect the integrity of all tests.
 The Nashville State Testing Center maintains and adheres to all standards set forth by the National College Testing Association (NCTA).
 The Testing Center provides Accuplacer placement testing, College Level Examination Program (CLEP), Graduate Exit Exams, and other proctored testing.